bnmnetp/CS160/02_RandomNumbers/measuring_randomness.rst

   4. 105557
   5. A number of your choosing

+After you have done this, do Part 3, then come back and do the next two measurements for both of your Random number generators.

 2. What is the distribution of the numbers in a particular range, over a very large number of random numbers.
 Using the randrange method of your class, generate 1 million random numbers.
 Keep track of how many times each number in the range is chosen.  try the following ranges:

   1. 1 -- 6